FocusLearning that happens within and through dialogue

 - Teaching is … facilitating (dialogue)

 SynopsisDialogic Learning encompasses a range of discourses concerned with the learning that happens within and through dialogue.
 Interpreted in various ways, the notion has been applied within a number of Activist Discourses (where the focus is typically egalitarian action), among researchers (where the focus is typically dispositions associated with collaborative inquiry), among some Personal Agency Discourses (where the focus is typically social dimensions of identity and thought), and within most curriculum areas (where the foci are typically the same as those within Discourses on Individual Learning in Group Settings and Discourses on Learning Collectives).
 As might be expected, then, Dialogic Learning has many subdiscourses – many of which are included in the clusters identified in the previous sentence.
-Another is:
+Others include:

 - Reciprocal Teaching – focused on promoting learners’ reading comprehension, Reciprocal Teaching is a reading technique that is conceived as a dialogue between teacher and students in which all participants take turns being the teacher.